How to get from Barcelona to Mallorca by ferry

-The distance between Barcelona and Mallorca is around 112 nautical miles (207 km).
+The distance from Barcelona to Mallorca is around 112 nautical miles (207 km).

 Am I allowed to travel from Barcelona to Mallorca?

 Where can I book cheap ferry tickets from Barcelona to Mallorca?

 You can book cheap ferry tickets to Mallorca and the Balearic Islands online on Ferryhopper.
-On our Map of ferries, you can find all available ferry crossings, compare ferry companies, itineraries and prices and book your trip with just 4 clicks.
+On our Map of ferries, you can find all available ferry crossings, compare ferry companies, itineraries and prices and book your ferry to Mallorca with just 4 clicks.

 Cala Pi: Secluded beach with umbrellas and loungers on the south coast of Mallorca